atlanhq/camelot/docs/index.rst

 **Camelot** is a Python library that makes it easy for *anyone* to extract tables from PDF files!

+.. note:: You can also check out [Excalibur](https://github.com/camelot-dev/excalibur), which is a web interface for Camelot!

 ----

 **Here's how you can extract tables from PDF files.** Check out the PDF used in this example `here`_.